geocodeearth/elasticsearch-bash-utils/README.md

 ### Load a snapshot

-This script lets you set up a Snapshot Repository and load a snapshot in a single command.
+This script lets you set up a Snapshot Repository pointing to a location in S3 and load a snapshot in a single command.

 Example usage: